EqualPasta/blog/_posts/2017/2017-11-24-making-a-bluetooth-numpad-part-3-enclosure.markdown

 * Adding a blue led to indicate if the numpad is in USB or Bluetooth mode would have been nice to have.

 * I could also have removed the switch that switch between USB and Bluetooth.
-This could have been done with a special numpad key combo included in the software.
+This could have been done with a special numpad key combo that I could include in the software.

 Including the tools and material bought to do this project, it is one expensive numpad!
 However, can't set a price on having fun.
 Plus, productivity in Excel will go through the roof with this device!